lndaviesn/autotasksv2/readme.md

 * Create packages up new LMS zip file
 * pulls upgradekey form config file

+### lmsupgradedo.py (to be done soon)
+This script complete basic part of the upgrade process
+* If found upgrade key will run it
+* check plugins are all correct
+* checks for issues
+* Goes to admin page and accpets changes
+* Then Runs same checks as lmscheck.py does

 ### lmsinstallprep.py
 This script preps the install package ready for deployment